kimruddock/pawelgrzybek.github.io/_drafts/2016-05-09-easy-pinterest-style-layout-with-bricky.md

     ]
   };

-  var test = new Bricky(pref);
+  // Instantiate new Bricky & invoke it var test = new Bricky(pref);
   test.start();
 </script>
 ```

 Hopefully you find it useful.
 If you decide to use it on your porject, please send me a link - I'll be ultra proud and happy.
-Please let me know if you have any suggestions about the script.
+Please report bugs and share your suggestions.
+Bye :*